International Cospas-Sarsat Programme: Current Beacon Technologies

+Beacon Transmission Technologies

 There has been one transmission modulation method used by Cospas-Sarsat 406-MHz digital beacons since their inception more than 30 years ago, binary phase-shift keying (BPSK), with two allowed bit-string lengths: 112 (with 87 bits of message information) and 144 (with 119 bits of message information).
 Several message protocols are allowed in the available message-bit string to accommodate different kinds of beacons (ELTs, EPIRBs and PLBs), different vessel/aircraft identifiers, and different national requirements.
 The time length of these transmissions is approximately one-half second.
 These narrowband transmissions occupy approximately 3 kHz of bandwidth in a channelized scheme across the assigned 406.0 to 406.1 MHz band.

-Cospas-Sarsat is in the process of specifying a new, additional beacon modulation and message scheme based on spread-spectrum technology with quadrature phase-shift keying (QPSK).
-Presently beacons that will use this scheme are termed "second generation" beacons.
-This technology will allow the use of battery-saving lower-power transmissions, improve the accuracy of the determination of the beacon location by the Cospas-Sarsat System, and avoid the need for discrete channelization in the assigned 406.0 to 406.1 MHz band (e.g., avoiding the need for periodic closing and opening of channels by Cospas-Sarsat for use by beacon manufacturers based on narrowband channel loading).
-Second-generation beacons will have a longer transmission period of one second, with 250 transmitted bits, 202 of those being message bits.
+Cospas-Sarsat has recently specified a new, additional beacon modulation and message scheme based on spread-spectrum technology with quadrature phase-shift keying (QPSK).
+Presently beacons that use this scheme are termed "second generation" beacons.
+It allows the use of battery-saving lower-power transmissions, improves the accuracy of the determination of the beacon location by the Cospas-Sarsat System, and avoids the need for discrete channelization in the assigned 406.0 to 406.1 MHz band (e.g., avoiding the need for periodic closing and opening of channels by Cospas-Sarsat for use by beacon manufacturers based on narrowband channel loading).
+Second-generation beacons have a longer transmission period of one second, with 250 transmitted bits, 202 of those being message bits.
 Additionally, the information sent in the message bits from one transmission to the next can be changed on a rotating transmission schedule ("rotating message fields") to allow significantly more information to be communicated over the course of a series of transmission bursts.
+Deployment of this technology in ELT(DT)s may begin in January 2024.
+Cospas-Sarsat readiness for deployment of the technology in other types of beacons is expected later in 2024.